Cryptanalysis of PLWE based on zero-trace quadratic roots: Introduction

 \section{Introduction}

 Lattice-based cryptography has achieved an extraordinary success in the last years, especially since the National Institute for Standards and Technology launched a public contest in 2017 to standardise different sets of quantum-resistant primitives.
-With four candidates proposed for standardisation, three of them belong to the lattice-based category (Crystals-Kyber for Encryption and Key Encapsulation, Crystals-Dilithium and Falcon for Digital Signatures).
+In 2022, four candidates were proposed for standardisation, three of them belonging to the lattice-based category (Crystals-Kyber for Encryption and Key Encapsulation, Crystals-Dilithium and Falcon for Digital Signatures).
 These suites are based on several \emph{learning problems} over certain large-dimensional vector spaces over finite fields, some of them with an extra ring structure.

 In the present work, we are concerned in particular with the Polynomial Learning With Errors problem (PLWE from now on), which was introduced in \cite{SSTX:2009:EPK}.
 To briefly describe it, let us denote by $R$ the quotient ring $R:=\mathbb{Z}[x]/(f(x))$ with $f(x)\in\mathbb{Z}[x]$ of degree $N$, monic and irreducible over $\mathbb{Z}[x]$, and let $q\geq 2$ be a prime.
-Set $R_q:= \mathbb{F}_q[x]/(f(x))$ and consider an $R_q$-valued uniform random distribution $U$ and an $R_q$-valued discrete Gaussian distribution $\chi_{R_q}$.
+Set $R_q:= \mathbb{F}_q[x]/(f(x))$ and consider an $R_q$-valued uniform random distribution $U$ and an $R_q$-valued discretized Gaussian distribution $\chi_{R_q}$.
 The PLWE problem in decision form, the version we investigate in this work, consists in guessing, with non-negligible advantage, if a set of pairs $\{(a_i(x),b_i(x))\} _{i\geq 1}\subseteq R_q\times R_q$ of arbitrary size has been sampled either from $U\times U$ or from the PLWE distribution (see Definition~\ref{plwedistr} for details).